nathanlesage/conferia/docs/configuration.md

    * which case the timezone information in the data file take precedence, or
    * the timezone of the user.
 We recommend providing timezone information
    * either within the datetimes in the data file, or by setting this property.
-   * See the README.md for more information.
+   * Refer to the manual for more information.
    */
   timeZone?: string